Nasha Niva: First World War

-Revival Attempt in 1920
+Revival attempt in 1920

 The first attempt to revive the newspaper was made by Maksim Harecki in Vilnia in 1920.
 The first issue of the revived Nasha Niva, now described as a socio-political and literature daily newspaper, appeared on 28 October 1920, soon after the beginning of Żeligowski's Mutiny.
 From the 4th issue, the editor-in-chief was Viačasłaŭ Znamiaroǔski.
 In December 1920 the newspaper was banned again, this time by the Polish military censorship.

-1991 Revival in Vilnius
+1991 revival in Vilnius

 The dissolution of the Soviet Union and the rapid growth of the independence movement in Belarus made it possible for the newspaper to be re-established.
 The publication of Nasha Niva was relaunched by journalist Siarhiej Dubaviec in Vilnius in May 1991.

 The revived newspaper came to occupy a special place among other Belarusian periodicals.
 "Nasha Niva" abandoned the 'defensive strategy' and self-imposed isolation inherent to much of the Belarusian-language media of the Soviet times.
 The newspaper opened its pages to discussions on universal topics and published numerous translations of foreign literature.
 The paper discussed two topics in particular: the heritage of the Grand Duchy of Lithuania and a possible model of relations between Belarus and other nations of the region.
 In 2000 Siarhiej Dubaviec resigned, Andrej Dyńko became the new editor-in-chief.

 In 1996, the newspaper's editorial office relocated to Minsk, Belarus.
 The topics covered by "Nasha Niva" shifted from literature and culture towards political and social issues.
 In 1999 the newspaper became a weekly once more.
 In 2002 the volume increased from 12 to 16 pages weekly, and in 2005 to 24.
 At its peak the print run reached 8,000.
 Following pressure from the state and denial of access to the national press distribution system, "Nasha Niva" changed to a pocket format and increased the number of pages to 48.
 The circulation decreased to 2,200 copies.

 In 2006 "Nasha Niva" decided to expand its online version, Andrej Skurko headed the web department, Andrej Dyńko became the new chief of the paper edition.
 In the 1990s work began on the production of a facsimile edition of the issues of the newspaper that appeared in the years between 1906 and 1915.
 At the same time material has been collected for the compilation of a dictionary of the language used in those early years of "Nasha Niva".

+On July 31, 2023, the European Parliament passed a resolution in which it asks the European Commission and the Member States, to strengthen Belarusian media outlets, including Nasha Niva.